How to schedule an audit

 Audit Schedule

-Click on Schedule audit to open the scheduler.
-In this section, you'll set the frequency of the audit and the dates for when the audit needs to be done and then approved.
+Click Schedule audit to open the scheduler.
+In this section, you'll set the audit's frequency and the due dates for its completion and approval.

-Number of days the Approval officer has to the approval the audit.
-Note Based on the Approval due date, the scheduler will calculate and display when the reminder email will be sent (Start date), the deadline for the Action officer (Action deadline).
+• Note: Based on the Approval due date, the scheduler will automatically calculate and display when reminder emails will be sent (Start date) and the deadline for the Action officer (Action deadline).

 In the Recurrence and End sections, you'll set the recurrence pattern.

-• Use the Repeat every setting to set how often the audit should repeat.
-For example, if you selected a monthly frequency, you can use this setting to specify that the audit should be conducted every 6 months.
+• Use the Repeat every setting to specify how often the audit should repeat.
+For example, if you selected a monthly frequency, you can set it to repeat every 6 months.

-• The schedule will default to 'No end' which means new audit tasks will continue to be automatically created according to the schedule.
-Alternatively, you can set when the audits will cease to reoccur with the following options:
+• The schedule defaults to 'No end', meaning new audit tasks will continue to be created automatically.
+Alternatively, you can set an end to the recurrence with these options:

-• No end- select this option if the audit is to repeat continually
+• No end: Select this option if the audit is to repeat continuously.

-• End after - select this option if the audit is to End after a specified number of times
+• End after: Choose this option if the audit should stop after a specified number of occurrences.

-• End after - select this option if the audit is to End after a certain date
+• End by: Choose this option if the audit should stop after a certain date.

-Select this option when you want to stop repeating audits from being created after the current one is completed.
+• Halt schedule: Select this option if you want to stop future recurring audits from being created after the current one is completed.

 Go to top